jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 <h3 style="color: darkred;">Reviewing & Saving Your Photos</h3>

-This final step ensures that your images are **properly reviewed, saved, and backed up** after shooting.
+This step ensures that your images are **properly reviewed, saved, and backed up** after shooting.

 ---